nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Adds a date to an existing task in the list.

 Format: `edit INDEX [set/DATE]…​`
+Date should only be in the format of DD/MM/YYYY.
+For example, 1 December 2021 should be expressed as 01/12/2021, not 1/12/2021.
+Furthermore, Date should be a day that is after the current day.

 * Edits the task at the specified `INDEX`.
 The index refers to the index number shown in the displayed list.
 The index **must be a positive integer** 1, 2, 3, …​
 * Date field must be provided.